 Diary, you want to know the worst part?
 After this tragedy occurred, the culprit didn’t move an inch.
 He just stood there like an idiot.
 I would have ran off the train and prayed that in this massive city, I would never see the woman or anyone from that train car ever again.
 All I can say is that I will now say a prayer of thanks every night that I did not sit in that seat and that that poor poor woman was there to shield me from the horrors of that man’s nasal shrapnel.

-Alright Diary, took to you soon and hopefully more often.
+Alright Diary, talk to you soon and hopefully more often.